-You can follow these simple steps to convert a single CSV or TSV file into an ICS file:
+You can follow these simple steps to convert a single CSV file to an ICS file:

 The generated ICS file can be imported into almost any calendar app, including Google Calendar, Outlook, VueMinder, PrintableCal, and more.
 You can send it by email to other people, put it on a website, or do anything else you'd like with the ICS file.
 If you haven't purchased a license, a small note will appear in the description of the converted events, indicating the ICS file was generated using the Free Edition of CSV-to-ICS Converter.
 This note can be removed by upgrading to the Pro or Ultimate Edition.

 If you have many files to convert, doing them one at a time might become tedious.
-The Ultimate Edition can convert an entire folder containing CSV/TSV files into ICS files.
-CSV-to-ICS Converter can run in the background and continue to monitor the specified folder.
+The Ultimate Edition can convert an entire folder containing CSV files into ICS files.
+CSV-to-ICS Converter can run in the background or as a Windows service, where it will continue to monitor the specified folder.
 If any files are added or modified within the folder, updated ICS files will be automatically generated.
 This automated processing could save untold hours of performing single file conversions.
 It's a premium feature, but one that could easily pay for itself by freeing up your time to do other more important things.

-You can follow these steps to convert an entire folder of CSV/TSV files into corresponding ICS files:
+You can follow these steps to convert an entire folder of CSV files into corresponding ICS files:

 To redisplay the CSV-to-ICS Converter window, click the icon in the notification area, or right-click and select Open CSV-to-ICS Converter.
 You can review the Log to see if and when ICS files were automatically converted while CSV-to-ICS Converter was running in the background.